davidmolina/davidmolina.github.io/resume.md

 Activities and Societies: Student Government, Army ROTC, Sigma Nu Fraternity, Kalmekak and MEChA

 During [Army bootcamp](https://twitter.com/davidcmolina/status/479841428747476992) I applied and was accepted for the 2001-2002 academic year.
 After graduating AIT, I packed up my personal stuff in Mount Vernon, drove to Corvallis and enrolled in spring 2001.
 I fell in love with, "*the study of who gets what, when and how*," and after a semester chose political science as my major.
-After 9/11, I contracted as an MS III cadet replacing my Private First Class (PFC) rank with Cadet rank and began my journey to be a Commissionined Officer.
+After 9/11, I contracted as an MS III cadet replacing my Private First Class (PFC) rank with Cadet rank and began my journey to be a Commissioned Officer.

 # Skagit Valley College